 Students may possess a cellular telephone while on school premises and while in transit under the authority of the school.
-The term "cell phone" includes but is not limited to cellular phones, mobile phones, VoiP, iPhones, smart phones, smart watches, internet phones, or similar devices.
+The term "cell phone" includes but is not limited to cellular phones, mobile phones, VoIP, iPhones, smart phones, smart watches, internet phones, or similar devices.

-Students will keep cellular telephones turned off and out of sight during scheduled class time and during all school or school-related activities.
+Students will keep cellular telephones turned off and out of sight during scheduled class time.
 During these times, students shall be restricted from text or picture messaging, calling, electronic mailing, instant messaging, uploading, downloading, gaming, web surfing, accessing social networking sites, or using any features or applications installed on communication devices.